Annual Aggregate Turnover (AATO) Under GST in 2026

 Frequently Asked Questions

-Casual taxable persons who periodically carry out transactions without a fixed place of business must register for GST irrespective of their turnover.
-The AATO limit is not applicable to them.
+Casual taxable persons, those who carry out transactions periodically without a fixed place of business, must register for GST regardless of their turnover.
+The AATO threshold does not apply to them.